syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 s3client.put_object(Body="project members can read me",Bucket="project-scope-bucket",Key="project-scope-object.txt")
 ```

-Great we successfully created our first bucket and object using the default "private" ACL.
+Great!
+We successfully created our first bucket and object using the default `private` ACL.
 There are other predefined ACLs which we may use and we will take a look on them in the next step.

 ### Predefined ACLs

 If you do not need complex ACLs and just want to create a bucket which contents can be read/writeable from everyone with access to your OpenStack project or you plan to create a public readable bucket you are fine with using predefined ACLs.

 In the step before we already used such a predefined ACL.
 In this case it was the default `private` ACL.
 Another predefined ACL which may be suitable for your use-case is the `public-read` ACL.

 It can be set using the already known s3cmd command with an additional flag: